NBA News: Magic Johnson Hopes Kevin Durant Will Find Happiness

 Kevin Durant is now on to his third team after inking a four-year, $164 million contract with the Brooklyn Nets in the offseason.
 Following a controversial exit from the Oklahoma City Thunder, it appears that trouble was also brewing between Durant and the Golden State Warriors.
 It led to criticism among some fans and media members who weren’t fond of Durant’s comments.

 As per USA Today, Los Angeles Lakers legend Magic Johnson voiced his concern regarding Durant’s happiness in the league.

 “I hope that he finds happiness.
 If you can’t find happiness at Golden State, where are you going to find it at?” said Johnson.
 “If you won back-to-back titles, you’re the MVP of the Finals as well.
-Where are you going to find happiness at?” added Johnson during his appearance on ESPN’s First Take.
+Where are you going to find happiness at?”
+Johnson added during his appearance on ESPN’s First Take.

 Johnson also credited the Warriors’ All-Star players for taking a backseat to allow Durant’s smooth transition, noting that Stephen Curry, Klay Thompson, and Draymond Green had to make notable sacrifices.